SchoolOfCode/w1_website-challenge-gschandan/README.md

 ### Inspiration
 The design idea was inspired by the line-commander exercise from week one, and the goal was to imitate a command line interface to fetch the content.
-The theme was chosen for nostalgic reasons, and the font was chosen to inspire a more terminal/command-line like environement.
+The theme was chosen for nostalgic reasons, and the font was chosen to inspire a more terminal/command-line like environment.
-The idea was for a clean, single page layout which would present an instantly familiar environement, which would be easy and simple to navigate.
+The idea was for a clean, single page layout which would present an instantly familiar environment, which would be easy and simple to navigate.
 A fail-safe for people who are not familiar with CLI's would be the navigation bar which would lead to the same content.

 In retrospect, perhaps choosing an error message/failure page may not be the best way to _represent_ the client, which is why, if I were to repeat this, I would probably opt for a fallout style terminal design or just a simple BIOS style design, if I was going to continue on this theme.